Meditation to balance COVID-19

 Ladies and gentlemen, welcome to the beautifully broken podcast.
 I'm so happy you could join us today as we're all experiencing this very unique self quarantine.
 I hope you're doing that.
 I've had some amazing guests come into the lineup and one of them is Corey Muscara.
 Corey, welcome to the show.
 Thanks, Freddie.
 Great to be here.
 I'm honored.
 I'm so excited we got connected.

-We were actually connected through one of my friends, Tori Dooby, who is a super media connector lady.
-And she said, you gotta talk to Corey.
-You gotta talk to Corey.
-He's amazing.
-He's making massive change in the planet.
+we were actually connected through one of my friends, Tori Dooby, who is a super media connector lady.
+And she said, you gotta talk to Corey, you gotta talk to Corey, he's amazing, he's making massive change in the planet.
 As a young human, he's using his power to his fullest potential.
 That's exactly what she said.
 She's very sweet.
-She said, great, let's get him on. and I watched, I actually watched a clip from Dr. Oz when you were on the Dr. Oz television show.
+She said, great, let's get him on.
+So, and I watched, I actually watched a clip from Dr. Oz when you were on the Dr. Oz television show.

-and you were talking about a little, a five minute meditation.
-So, so Corey, can you tell us, can you give us like your elevator pitch on, the magic that you bring to the, to the paradigm of self wellness, self health?
-Yeah, you know, that's the big thing I've struggled with over the years, the, the elevator pitch I've, I'd say for the last 10 years, I've just been very interested in the simple question of what it means to live well.
+and you were talking about a little a five minute meditation.
+So, so Corey, can you tell us, can you give us like your elevator pitch on on the magic that you bring to the to the paradigm of self wellness, self health?
+Yeah, you know, that's the big thing I've struggled with over the years, the the elevator pitch.
+I've I'd say for the last 10 years, I've just been very interested in the simple question of what it means to live well.

 while I still considered mindfulness and meditation to be at the heart of really big behavior change and growth and wellbeing, there were other things that needed to be filled in for a more comprehensive exploration of what it means to be fulfilled, especially outside of a monastic setting.
 And so, you know, the journey has continued and it's taken me into explorations of trauma through Bessel van der Kolk's work, yoga teacher training,